The Deligne-Riemann-Roch isomorphism: Introduction

-where $P$ is a rational power series in the Chern classes of vector bundles on $X$.
-Given another such series $Q$, the functor evaluates along this and associates a line bundle according to the rule
+where $X\to S$ is a flat projective morphism of relative dimension $n$, and $P$ is a rational power series in the Chern classes on $X$.
+These are certain functors which associate, to another such series $Q$, the intersection bundle